Sent to jail for his safety, dead within hours. Now this Ontario man's mother is speaking out

 Jordan Sheard, 26, died at the Central East Correctional Centre in Lindsay, Ont., on June 1.
 He was taken there after spending three days in a hospital under psychiatric care, his mother Angela Vos told CBC News.

 "He was a beautiful person, but he was a scared person," Vos said of her son, describing a difficult childhood that saw him unable to trust people or cope with change.

 "He had demons, he sure did.
 But he was still a human being."

 For years, his mother says, Sheard struggled with post-traumatic stress disorder and depression.
 In recent months, he seemed somewhat better — eating well and working out, looking better than he had in a long time.

 But in late May, after a messy breakup and family dispute, things took a bad turn.
 Sheard grabbed a knife in his dad's kitchen, saying he wanted to kill himself, Vos said.
 His father called police and Sheard was taken to nearby Markham-Stouffville Hospital.

 'I believe that they didn't do their job'

 At the end of his hospital stay, his family worried Sheard was still too much of a danger to himself to come back home.
-But he was still, technically, under house arrest.
-And, his mother says, a doctor had suggested it might be safer for him in jail, under the watchful eye of guards.
+Technically under house arrest at the time, his mother says, a doctor had suggested it might be safer for him in jail, under the watchful eye of guards.